IMPORTANT NOTICE-UPDATED: MARCH 23, 2022

 IRB Meeting Dates and Submission Deadline

-The University of the Virgin Islands’ Institutional Review Board (IRB) has set its meeting schedule for Academic Year 2021-2022.
-The IRB meets on the 1st and 3rd Wednesday of the month.
+The University of the Virgin Islands’ Institutional Review Board (IRB) has set its meeting schedule for Spring Semester 2023.
+The IRB meets on the 2nd Wednesday of the month.

-Applications must be submitted to the Office of Sponsored Programs (OSP) via IRBNet.
-Please be advised that OSP will conduct a pre-review of all applications, utilizing the IRB Submission Matrix, before assigning it to the next available meeting date.
-The pre-review process may require that you submit additional documentation or clarification.
+Applications must be submitted to the Office of Sponsored Programs (OSP) via Cayuse HE.
+Please be advised that OSP will conduct a pre-review of all applications, utilizing the IRB Submission Matrix, before assigning it to a meeting date.
+The pre-review process may require that you submit additional documentation or clarification to submitted materials.
 Any delay may cause your submission to be assigned to a later meeting date.

-Questions about IRBNet and the submission process can be directed to Diahann Ryan, Assistant Director for Research Compliance at email@example.com.
+Questions about Cayuse and the submission process can be directed to Diahann Ryan, Assistant Director for Research Compliance at email@example.com.

 Governmental Regulations Governing Human Subject Research